wormhole-foundation/wormhole/docs/operations.md

 ### Solana node requirements

-Refer to the [Solana documentation](https://docs.solanalabs.com/operations/setup-an-rpc-node) on how to run an rpc (full) node.
+Refer to the [Solana documentation](https://docs.solanalabs.com/operations/setup-an-rpc-node) on how to run an RPC (full) node.
 [Solana's Discord server](https://solana.com/community) is a great resource for questions regarding operations.

-The `#rpc-server-operators` channel is especially useful for setting up Solana rpc nodes.
+The `#rpc-server-operators` channel is especially useful for setting up Solana RPC nodes.

 Your Solana RPC node needs the following parameters enabled: